DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: VK-mapped PgUp,PgDn,End,Home,Ins,Del and arrows had their NumPad versions sent as per AHK Send default, due to degenerate VK codes.
 		- ScanCodes are now added to the VirtualKey codes (VK21–28,2D–2E) so their normal versions (SC 149,151,14F,147,152,153 etc) are sent.
 	- Fixed: QWERTY-VK layouts pointed to the Colemak-VK BaseLayout_Cmk-VK without the Cmk-VK subfolder.
-	- Fixed: An end-of-line comment in the baseLayout entriy would cause the layout to fail.
+	- Fixed: An end-of-line comment in the baseLayout entry would cause the layout to fail.
 	- Prefix-Entry documentation updated, in main and Files README.
 Also added to the KeyMapper Help screen.
 	- Cmk-CAWS-eD MicroSoft Keyboard Layout Creator `.KLC` files in `Other\MSKLC`, both w/ ISO-Angle and an ANSI-Angle(Z) mods.
 Builds in `.zip` files.
 		- Vanilla Colemak-eD also added to the MSKLC folder.
 The Vanilla layout is ISO/ANSI agnostic.